commandus/logger-huffman/README.md

 First you need create a descriptor by initLoggerParser() call.
 It allocates memory to store received packets;

-Call parsePacket() save packet in the memory.
+Call loggerParsePacket() save packet in the memory.

 Lora device send 5-10 packets in about 100-300 seconds.